axingjia/jacoco-testing/README.md

 * At the end, you might realize the bug you thought is sus is actually not a bug, in this case, you have to replan your strategy before diving deep again.
 * To kill all the mutant.
 Sometimes you might need to reach 100% coverage
 8. When testing, it also means testing some software that you don't have access, meaning it's a blackbox testing.
 In this case, you need to test the software in a manual blackbox way
+9. don't forget to commit after you get a workable version

 # About being flexible